Polycystic ovary syndrome (PCOS) at a glance

 Women with PCOS and insulin resistance are also more susceptible to heart disease, abnormal breast milk production, and endometrial (uterine) abnormalities, including uterine cancer.

 How do you know you have PCOS?

 Not all women with PCOS have the same symptoms.
 Some may notice these outward signs first:

 - Male pattern baldness or thinning hair on the scalp

 - Hair growth on the face, back, or chest (hirsutism)

 - High blood sugar (hyperglycemia)

 Women with family members with PCOS or Type II diabetes are considered at higher risk.Women who do not have a menstrual period for more than six of any 12 months should see a physician, as PCOS is a possible cause.
 Regardless of PCOS diagnosis, women who have extremely irregular or absent periods are at much higher risk for cancer of the uterus.

-How to stabilize your hormones: A guide for PCOS patient
+Video: How to stabilize your hormones – a guide for PCOS patients

 How is PCOS Treated?